Remnants of Cristobal move into Midwest after lashing South

-Cristobal may produce flash flooding and isolated river flooding, as well as few tornadoes, the weather service said.
+Cristobal may produce flash flooding and isolated river flooding, as rain continues overnight Tuesday and into Wednesday, the weather service said.

-Wind gusts of up to 45 mph (72 kph) were expected in Chicago by Tuesday night, the weather service said.
-Boaters were being warned of gale-force winds on Lake Michigan on Tuesday and Wednesday.
+By mid-afternoon, the wind had picked up considerably, with a gust of 62 mph recorded at Midway International Airport, on Chicago’s Southwest Side, according to the weather service.
+There were reports of downed trees in and around the city, with electricity provider Commonwealth Edison reporting about 19,000 without power in northeastern Illinois late Tuesday.

+Weather service meteorologist Rafal Ogorek said that winds of 50 mph were expected from late afternoon until about midnight.

 High winds could be felt from Nebraska to Wisconsin, forecasters said.
 In parts of Iowa, Minnesota and South Dakota, the gusty winds and low humidity will bring the threat of wildfires in areas with dry grass, forecasters warned.